rednafi/rednafi.com/content/python/deduplicate_iterables_while_preserving_order.md

 ```

 This code snippet defines a function `dedup` that takes an iterable `it` as input and
-returns a new list containing the unique elements of the input iterable in their
+returns a new list containing the unique items of the input iterable in their
 original order.
-The function uses a set `seen` to keep track of the elements that have
+The function uses a set `seen` to keep track of the items that have
-already been seen, and a list `result` to store the unique elements in their original
+already been seen, and a list `result` to store the unique items in their original
 order.

-Then it iterates over all elements of the input iterable using a for loop.
+Then it iterates over all items of the input iterable using a for loop.
 For each
-element, the function checks if it has already been seen (i.e., if it's in the `seen`
+item, the function checks if it has already been seen (i.e., if it's in the `seen`
 set) using the in operator.
-If the element hasn't been seen, it's added to both the
+If the item hasn't been seen, it's added to both the
 `seen` set and the `result` list.
-The final result list contains the unique elements of
+The final result list contains the unique items of
 `it` in their original order.

 This can be made a little terser by using listcomp as follows: